MicrosoftDocs/azure-devops-docs/docs/build-release/test/review-continuous-test-results-after-build.md

 # Review continuous test results after a build

-After your build finishes running continuous tests using Visual Studio Team Services or Team Foundation Server, review your test results to start analyzing any problems that you found.
+After your build finishes running continuous tests using Visual Studio Team Services (VSTS) or Team Foundation Server (TFS), review your test results to start analyzing any problems that you found.

 In this example, you'll learn how to: